How we sell state-owned timber and other forest products

 This includes leasehold land and freehold land where the state retains ownership of the timber.
 This is because it may impact the state’s ability to access its native timber resources.

 Read more about carbon rights on state land.

-- Download the code of practice for native forest timber production on the QPWS forest estate 2014 (PDF, 3MB).
+- Download the Code of practice for native forest timber production on the QPWS forest estate 2020 (PDF, 4.3MB).

-- Learn about accepted development vegetation clearing codes—Managing a native forest practice.
+- Learn about accepted development vegetation clearing codes and managing a native forest practice.